odoochain/zenman-dotfiles/README.md

 - bat
 - btop4win
 - lf
-- bash
-- zsh on windows (without WSL2)
 - cmd(using clink)
 - zoxide
 - z.lua
+- bash
+- zsh on windows (without WSL2)

 and more

 ## Linux

+🔺 NOTICE: I use [Arch Linux with GUI installer](https://archlinuxgui.in/), I know, heresy right?
+Sometimes Fedora.
+Mostly with gnome desktop.
+Haven't figured out how to use tilling window manager yet.

 - zsh
 - oh-my-zsh